McAllister-NOAA/REVAMP/example_files/generic_REVAMP_Results_Markdown.md

 ### Ordination

 Ordination can be a very fast method for comparing the similarities in biodiversity between samples.
-MetaPipe provides several ordinations, through NMDS and PCoA, colored and encircled based on the groupings, chemistry data, and replicates/sites given in the sample metadata.
+REVAMP provides several ordinations, through NMDS and PCoA, colored and encircled based on the groupings, chemistry data, and replicates/sites given in the sample metadata.
 Note that the `Taxonomy_merge_based` folder contains a separate analysis using only those taxa assigned to the species level (`filterInclude_TOSPECIES_only`).

 <figure>
 <img src="/Users/mcallister/Desktop/chris_test/18S/CP_all_RUN20220208_out/Figures/05_Ordination/ASV_based/relative_abundance/NMDS_ASVbased_samples_relabund_filtsamples_alltaxa.png" alt="NMDS_samples"/>